awscbba/registry-documentation/workflows/ai-assistant-guidelines.md

 4. **Always confirm before pushing any code**
 5. **Always follow the established naming conventions**
 6. **Always use uv for Python package management** - NEVER use pip, venv, or direct python commands
+7. **Always wait for explicit authorization before creating Pull Requests**
+8. **Always push feature branches and wait for approval to create PRs**
+9. **Always let the user decide when to merge to production**

 ### Implementation Principles: